1 Pedro 1:1

 For He was foreknown before the foundation of the world, but has appeared in these last times for the sake of you

 (b) These last times are the last days (2 Pet.
 3:3).
-The last times or last days began when Jesus began his earthly ministry (see entry for Heb.
+Some say the last days are the present generation, but last days or last times began 2000 years ago when Jesus began his earthly ministry (see entrada for Heb.
 1:2).

 1 Peter 1:21